 #4: Keyword Research

-You need to figure out what they’re searching, and what they expect to see once they’ve searched.
+You need to figure out what they’re searching, for and what they expect to see once they’ve searched.
 That includes doing some research on your industry’s negative keywords.
-For example, if your company sells adult diapers, you might want to list “baby diapers” as a negative keyword.
+For example, if a company sells adult diapers, you might want to list “baby diapers” as a negative keyword.
 People will get frustrated if your product pops up when they aren’t actually looking for it.

 #5: On-page Optimization